russellmoss/velocity-sidebar/README.md

 - **No External Tracking**: Extension does not send data to analytics services
 - **Local Storage Only**: Leads cached locally, not sent to external servers
-- **Secure API Calls**: All API calls go through n8n/Zapier with email validation
+- **Secure API Calls**: All API calls go through n8n workflows with email validation
 - **Chrome Sync**: Only user templates sync across devices (via Chrome's secure sync)

 ### Security